I’m a Writer. And That Makes Me a Better Operations Executive.

 Beneath the Surface Is Where the Real Work Lives

-When a team resists a new system, I do not assume laziness.
+When a team resists a new system, I don't assume laziness.

-When a founder hesitates on a decision, I do not assume incompetence.
+When a founder hesitates on a decision, I don't assume incompetence.

 That ability to see beneath the surface allows me to build systems that hold under pressure because they account for human reality.